 Step 6:

-Wearing protective gloves, begin the Bronzing patina by wetting the surface with a rag moistened with mineral spirits.
+Wearing protective gloves, begin the bronzing patina by wetting the surface with a rag moistened with mineral spirits.
 This will allow the glaze to flow easily over the surface.
 Do not get the area too wet, as the glaze will run and sag.

 bronzing faux finish